John McGinnis

-John Oldham McGinnis is a professor at Northwestern University Pritzker School of Law and author of over 90 academic and popular articles and essays.
+John Oldham McGinnis is an American legal scholar at the Northwestern University Pritzker School of Law and author of over 90 academic and popular articles and essays.
 His popular writings have been published in The Wall Street Journal, National Review, and Policy Review.

+Education and career

 McGinnis teaches and writes on constitutional and international law.
 In constitutional law, he has focused especially on majority and supermajority rules.
 In international law, he has focused on the question of the proper role of international law in United States law.